-- 1. Active Load Management is the process by which Duke Energy utilizes any combination of voluntary demand side management programs or measures that allow for the aggregated control or management of distributed energy resources or controllable electrical devices at the grid edge, whether directly by the utility or by a third party under contract with the utility, to enhance or maintain resource adequacy, reduce grid congestion, efficiently manage variable renewable energy output, and shape utility loads at a locational or aggregate level to benefit the utility system.
-Active Load Management shall be eligible for recovery of prudently incurred program costs and Utility incentive earned. - 2.
-Common costs are costs that are not attributable or reasonably assignable or allocable to specific DSM or EE programs but are necessary to design, implement, and operate the programs collectively. - 3.
+- 1. Common costs are costs that are not attributable or reasonably assignable or allocable to specific DSM or EE programs but are necessary to design, implement, and operate the programs collectively. - 2.
 Costs include program costs (including those of pilot programs approved by the Commission for inclusion in the Mechanism), common costs, and, subject to Rule R8-69(b), any other costs approved by the Commission for inclusion in the Mechanism.
-Costs include only those expenditures appropriately allocable to the North Carolina retail jurisdiction.

-4. Low-Income Programs or Low-Income Measures are DSM or EE programs, or DSM or EE measures approved by the Commission to be provided specifically to customers that meet program eligibility criteria associated with an income qualification requirement used to determine eligibility of a low-income program participant.
+Costs include only those expenditures appropriately allocable to the North Carolina retail jurisdiction. - 3.
+Low-Income Programs or Low-Income Measures are DSM or EE programs, or DSM or EE measures approved by the Commission to be provided specifically to customers that meet program eligibility criteria associated with an income qualification requirement used to determine eligibility of a low-income program participant.
 At the time of requesting Commission approval of new Low-Income Programs or Measure additions to existing low-income programs with different eligibility criteria from those included in existing approved low-income programs, the Company shall clearly delineate the specific income qualification criteria proposed to be used to determine eligibility to participate in the Programs or Measures.
 Appropriate customer income qualification criteria may include the following: (a) income level based on Federal Poverty Guidelines (FPG), (b) participation in other State or Federal income qualified programs, or (c) the participating premise being located in a geographic area meeting certain income related criteria.